 Thought for the Day - David Palmer

-We are nearly there!
-As my mother would say "Christmas is just round the corner."
+It is difficult to cope with virus restrictions, but it can be a learning experience.
 I'm Deacon David and it's my privilege to share a thought with you today.

-May the peace and grace of God be with you and those you love, this Christmas and throughout the year ahead.
+May the peace and grace of God be with you and those you love throughout the year ahead.